How are child protection agencies promoting and supporting joint sibling placements and adoptions?

 - Better adjustment to their new home.10,11

-Approximately two-thirds of children in foster care have a sibling in care, and yet — despite the benefits of joint sibling placements — it is estimated that more than 70% of children with siblings are separated from one or more of their siblings while in care.12
+While current and reliable national data is lacking, research indicates that between 65% and 85% of children in foster care have a sibling in care and yet — despite the benefits of joint sibling placements — it is estimated that 53% to 80% of children with siblings are separated from one or more of their siblings while in care.12,13

-Barriers to siblings being placed or adopted together13,14
+Barriers to siblings being placed or adopted together14,15

 Agencies report difficulties placing children with siblings when: